-- 1.1 The percentage of Elementary 21st Century regular program participants whose mathematics grades improved from fall to spring. - 1.2 The percentage of middle or High school 21st Century regular program participants whose mathematics grades improved from fall to spring. - 1.3 The percentage of all 21st Century regular program participants whose mathematics grades improved from fall to spring. - 1.4 The percentage of Elementary 21st Century regular program participants whose English grades improved from fall to spring. - 1.5 The percentage of middle or High school 21st Century regular program participants whose English grades improved from fall to spring. - 1.6 The percentage of all 21st Century regular program participants whose English grades improved from fall to spring. - 1.7 The percentage of Elementary 21st Century regular program participants with teacher-reported improvement in homework completion and class participation. - 1.8 The percentage of middle and High school 21st Century regular program participants with teacher-reported improvement in homework completion and class participation. - 1.9 The percentage of all 21st Century regular program participants with teacherreported improvement in homework completion and class participation. - 1.10 The percentage of Elementary 21st Century regular program participants with teacher-reported improvements in student behavior. - 1.11 The percentage of middle and High school 21st Century regular program participants with teacher-reported improvements in student behavior. - 1.12 The percentage of all 21st Century regular program participants with teacherreported improvements in student behavior.
+uem onstrute educational and social benefits and exhibit positive benavioral changes.
+Performance Measures 1.1 The percentage of Elementary 21st Century regular program participants whose mathematics grades improved from fall to spring.
+1.2 2 The percentage of middle or High school 21st Century regular program participants whose mathematics grades improved from fall to spring.
+1.3 The percentage of all 21st Century regular program participants whose mathematics grades improved from fall to spring.
+1.4 The percentage of Elementary 21st Century regular program participants whose English grades improved from fall to spring.
+1.5 The percentage of middle or High school 21st Century regular program participants whose English grades improved from fall to spring.
+1.6 The percentage of all 21st Century regular program participants whose English grades improved from fall to spring.
+1.7 The percentage of Elementary 21st Century regular program participants with teacher-reported improvement in homework completion and class participation.
+1.8 The percentage of middle and High school 21st Century regular program participants with teacher-reported improvement in homework completion and class participation.
+1.9 The percentage of all 21st Century regular program participants with teacher- reported improvement in homework completion and class participation.
+1.10 The percentage of Elementary 21st Century regular program participants with teacher-reported improvements in student behavior.
+1.11 The percentage of middle and High school 21st Century regular program participants with teacher-reported improvements in student behavior.
+1.12 The percentage of all 21st Century regular program participants with teacher- reported improvements in student behavior.